Heya! Welcome To LBB

 Pine Retreat

-Another 19th century heritage hotel turned hotel, The Pine Retreat is the perfect romantic getaway that you were dreaming of with your S.O.
-Our favourite part about this hotel is the magical views of the Dehradun valley that it offers.
-The entire scene transforms into a beautifully lit up fairyland at night, covered by a blanket of shining stars.
+Another 19th-century heritage place turned hotel, The Pine Retreat is the perfect romantic getaway that you were dreaming of with your S.O.
+Our favourite part about this hotel is the magical views of the Dehradun Valley that it offers which makes this hotel one of the best Mussorie sightseeing places too.
+The entire scene transforms into a beautifully lit fairyland at night, covered by a blanket of shining stars.

 244 Followers